Agents

 Developers debug optimizer output as if it were hand-authored prompt code.
 SREs see p99 latency or token-cost-per-trace jump when a compiled module adds hidden retries or longer prompts.
 Product teams see task-completion rate drift by customer cohort.
 Compliance reviewers ask why the optimized program cited unsupported context, but the service only logged the final text.

-How FutureAGI Handles DSPy
+How FutureAGI handles DSPy

 FutureAGI’s approach is to treat DSPy as a programmable optimization surface whose compiled behavior must stay visible after deployment.
 The traceAI:dspy integration is the specific traceAI surface for Python DSPy programs.
 It attaches DSPy module runs to the surrounding trace, so engineers can inspect the module call, prompt inputs, output, latency, error state, and parent agent.trajectory.step.
 Token fields such as llm.token_count.prompt help catch optimizer changes that improve accuracy while inflating cost.